 However, no matter how big or small your life stressors are, yoga is a great way to help calm your mind and give yourself some much-needed love.
 Yoga has a ton of benefits including boosting your immunity, increasing your energy levels and of course, relieving stress.
 Besides the aforementioned benefits, yoga is cost-effective and can be practiced practically anywhere.
 If you’re a beginner at yoga, you can start by practicing these yoga asanas (poses) for five to 10 minutes a day to help reduce your stress levels.

-Yoga Poses To Relieve Stress
+Yoga Poses For Stress Relief